 Compare this with a spreadsheet-driven policy.
 The spreadsheet was last edited "around then."
 Nobody is sure which version was live in March.
 The audit becomes an archaeology project.
 Regulators do not enjoy archaeology.

-Decisioning Canvas: Floowed's implementation
+Decisioning Engine: Floowed's implementation

+And the policy you write is the policy that runs.
+Once a version is deployed, every application goes through it, identically, automatically.
+No underwriter-by-underwriter interpretation, no stale copy in a shared drive.
 Live preview runs the candidate policy against your last 100 applications (or 10,000) and shows the diff: approval rate, decline rate, per-segment shift, decision flips.
 Deploy is one click.
 Every change logs who, when, what, and why.
 Rollback is one click.
 A/B test routing is built in: send 10% of new applications through v.48 while 90% stay on v.47, watch outcomes, decide.

 What it replaces

 - Tribal knowledge risk when the credit lead leaves.
-Replaced by an explicit, written policy graph that anyone on the team can read.
+Replaced by an explicit, written policy that anyone on the team can read.

 - The manual policy migration project that runs every time you switch loan origination systems.
 Replaced by a portable policy artifact that lives in Floowed, not in your LOS.

 The terms get used loosely, so it helps to be specific.
 Low-code means simpler than writing code, but still requires someone with engineering instincts: variables, types, control flow, debugging.
-A drag-and-drop builder where the nodes are functions and the connections are typed signals is low-code.
-The credit officer can read it.
-They cannot confidently change it.
+No-code means a domain expert with no engineering background can build and ship a working policy.
+The mental model is "write the policy memo, but the memo runs."

 Common questions and pushback